Bambu-Research-Group/RFID-Tag-Guide/OpenSourceRfid.md

 ## Data Points
 This is a list of data that will live on the RFID chip, separated into required and optional data.
 All REQUIRED data must be populated to be compliant with this open source RFID protocol.

+1K chips have 1024 bytes of total memory, with 768 bytes of usable memory (remaining memory is used for keys/encryption)

 ### Required Data
 All chips MUST contain this information, otherwise they are considered non-compliant